snaqu/Drum-Kit-JavaScript/README.md

 Drum Kit vanilla JS

-Layout and audio files are from js30 challenge
+Layout and audio files are from js30 challenge.
 My job was to add js script